DanyalFaheem/DanyalFaheem/README.md

 I am an aspiring software developer currenty enrolled as a student in Computer Science.

-I have been working with many tools such as C++, Javascript/Typescript and the Angular Framework.
+I have been working with many tools such as C++ and Javascript/Typescript.

 I have also learned Python, Assembly Language as well as Oracle SQL.